TheOnlyZac/sly-string-toolkit/README.md

 3. Install the dependencies with `pip install -r requirements.txt`

-4. Run `python main.py` to generate the `.pnach` files.
+4. Run `python main.py <input_file>` to generate the `.pnach` file.
-   * Use the `-i` and `-o` arguments to specify the input and output files.
+   * Use the `-o` argument to specify the output directory.

-6. Put the `.pnach` file in your `pcsx2/cheats` folder and start the game.
+6. Put the `.pnach` file in your `pcsx2/cheats` folder, enable cheats, and start the game.

-## Output
+# Output

 The script will output one pnach file.
 It contains the assembly code to load the custom strings and the strings themselves.

 You should put this file in your `pcsx2/cheats` folder.
-You can change the name of the file if you want, but it must start with `07652DD9.` including the dot.
+You can change the name of the file if you want, but it must start with `07652DD9.` (including the dot) and end with `.pnach`.

 # Strings File Format